Merkoba/Meltdown/README.md

 You can find more on that site.

-The bigger the model, the more it will take to load.
+The bigger the model, the longer it will take to load.

 ---